 Base saturations are generally high.
 Base saturations are usually high except in very humid areas.

-Gravel or rock is not strongly altered.
-The alteration status of gravel or rock usually ranges from fresh to moderately weathered.
+Coarse rock fragments or rock are not strongly altered.
+The alteration status usually ranges from fresh to moderately weathered.

 Illitic mineralogy.
 The soil mineralogy reflects the mineralogy of the parent material.
-Most Recent Soils have an Illitic mineralogy class except for those formed in tephra which are usually Glassy.
+Most Recent Soils have an Illitic mineralogy class, except for those formed in tephra which are usually Glassy.

 Deep rooting.
 Although textures vary, potential rooting depths are mostly large.
-Subsurface horizons are usually apedal or weakly pedal and penetration may be limited in some soils.
+Subsurface horizons are usually apedal, or weakly pedal, and penetration may be limited in some soils.

 Good drainage.
 Poorly drained or very poorly drained soils are not included.